Illumina/hap.py/doc/happy.md

 for a range of thresholds on QUAL (or the feature that was passed to --roc).

 ![](roc_table.png)

-Hap.py can produce ROCs using vcfeval (see below for instructions) or xcmp (hap.py's internal comparison engine).

-There are a few differences between these comparison modes which are reflected in the ROC outputs.
-Some examples for this are shown in [microbench.md](microbench.md).

 ## Input Preprocessing using bcftools